MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-om-2019.md

 Microsoft supports running all System Center 2019 – Operations Manager server features in any physical or virtual environment that meets the minimum requirements that are stated in this  document.
 There are some restrictions on virtualization functionality that is applicable to Operations Manager.
 Specifically, Microsoft doesn't support the use of the following virtualization functionality no matter what virtualization technology is used with Operations Manager:
 - Virtual computers running any Operations Manager component must not make use of any functionality where all activity on the virtual computer isn't immediately committed to the virtual hard drive.
 This includes making use of point-in-time snapshots, and writing changes to a temporary virtual hard drive.
 - Virtual computers running any Operations Manager component can't be paused or placed into a ‘save state’ status and restarted.
-They can only be shut down and restarted just as would be done with a physical computer.
+They can only be shut down and restarted as would be done with a physical computer.

-System Center 2016 - Operations Manager and higher runs on virtual machines in Microsoft Azure just as it does on physical computer systems.
+System Center 2016 - Operations Manager and higher runs on virtual machines in Microsoft Azure as it does on physical computer systems.
 We recommend running Operations Manager on Microsoft Azure virtual machines to monitor other virtual machines or resources hosted in Azure, or monitor instances and workloads hosted on-premises.
 You can also run Operations Manager on-premises and monitor Microsoft Azure virtual machines or other resources in Azure.

 - Virtual computers that are running Operations Manager components can be replicated to another virtualized environment by using [Azure Site Recovery](/en-in/azure/site-recovery/site-recovery-workload).
-The virtualized environment referred here, can be either on on-premises or Azure, and it would failover to this environment on account of any disaster.
+The virtualized environment referred here, can be either on on-premises or Azure, and it would fail over to this environment on account of any disaster.
 - If the Operations Manager databases are to be hosted on virtualized SQL Server(s), for performance reasons, we recommend that you store the Operational database and data warehouse database on a directly attached physical hard drive and not on a virtual hard disk.